snipecn/rhel-bootc-example/cloud-init/README.md

+Example:

 Build a cloud-init iso to setup system hostname and change the root password

-Example:

-Hostname: citest-1

-Username: root

-Password: redhat

 ```
 # dnf install -y xorriso